2025-04-25 00:08:00 +0800 CST By Madison Evans

 How to Set Goals for Periodization Training

-Setting well-defined goals is crucial for periodization training.
-Start by identifying your primary fitness objectives, such as increasing strength, endurance, or muscle mass.
-Your goals will dictate your macrocycle.
+Well-defined goals are crucial for periodization training.
+Start by identifying your main fitness objectives, such as increasing strength, endurance, or muscle mass.
+These goals will guide your macrocycle.
+Break these objectives into smaller, manageable tasks for each mesocycle.

 How to Build a Periodization Plan as a Beginner